 The most important decision for an investor in driving investment returns and capital growth is asset allocation.
 So, the decision to be in equities rather than bonds or visa-versa is more important than which manager to select within those asset classes.
 Similarly within equities the decision to invest in developed or emerging markets is more often than not a more important decision than which manager to select within one sector or the other.
-Hyde Park currently partners with a manager who allocates between cash, bonds and equities in a UCITS vehicle.

 Once an investor has taken the decision to invest in an asset class they must then decide which strategy to take, an indexed or active one, in order to obtain the risk premium inherent in the asset class.
 Hyde Park looks for opportunities where an active approach makes sense, including the following situations:

-- there are inefficiencies in the market
+- There are inefficiencies in the market

-- there are inefficiencies within the index itself
+- There are inefficiencies within the index itself

-- the manager has an identifiable investment edge
+- The manager has an identifiable investment edge